 The good thing about fear is that it indicates to us that something is not right, not safe or healthy.
 But fear often paralyses our forward movements, we retreat, we procrastinate, we give up etc.

 The problem with fear is that people often do not feel it fully, or they feel it just a bit, they ignore it or mask it with nervous smile or some distracting activity.
 They don’t allow it.
-They also do not feel the fear with staying present.
+They also do not feel the fear by staying present with it.

-Well, the best way in my experience is quite simple, however it requires a continuous practice.
+Well, the best way in my experience is quite simple (this is easy said than done), and it requires a continuous practice of feeling the fear by staying present with it in the NOW.

 We simply need to learn to “feel the fear fully”.
 Feel it with presence, full awareness and allow it to be there.